codetilldrop/2d-matrix-plotter/README.md

 ## Valid Matrices

-A user of the program can enter a matrix into matrix.txt.
+A user of the program can enter a matrix into matrice.txt.
 To enter a matrix, it's form can look like the following

 ```
 [